ali4lou/D-P-foundations/README.md

 Zou et al. [2008] and the NMF analysis.

 ### Files to download
-`files` folder - Necessary files to execute code
+`files` folder - Required files to execute code.

 ## References